Toronto Queer Film Festival 2021 - NOW Magazine

 In addition to the festival, TQFF is hosting a Queer Emergencies symposium, a unique gathering of artists, critics, scholars, and performers from across Canada and around the globe to discuss the future of queer and transmedia arts activism.
 Featured speakers include Dean Spade, who will talk about the role of mutual aid in meeting immediate needs and building resistance movements that can tackle the root causes of the crises we are facing.
 With presentations and panel discussions from eminent panelists and speakers such as Dafne Valdés of “Las tesis” collective, Dr. Fabian Andres Cevallos Vivar.
 Dr. Ahmad Qais Munhazim and Wazina Zondon propose to recreate the elements of a Muslim funeral while the keynote from Neema Githere on Radical Love as technology, will explore how radical love emerges as a technology of survival and abundance.

 From filmmaking workshops to paper presentations, to hybrid narratives, the symposium is flanked across intriguing topics of the now.
-The symposium will be hosted online on torontoqueerfilmfest.com and via interactive zoom sessions starting 23rd– 25th April.
+The symposium will be hosted online on http://torontoqueerfilmfest.com and via interactive zoom sessions starting April 23 -25.

-With dozens of filmmakers, activists, artists, and scholars in attendance and a selection of the hottest new independent queer, trans and 2 spirit films being produced today, TQFF aims to do more than hold space for hardship.
-At the heart of its programming, there are stories of resistance, joy, and love.
-Because at the end of the day, we are still here, and we are still queer, and that is worth celebrating.
-Tune into TQFF 2021, you do not want to miss this!

 About TQFF: